Magnetism in Gemstones

 Allochromatic Indicolite & Verdelite, & Yellow Tourmaline (all Drag)

 Concentration of Metals: Magnetism in gemstones is not only determined by the types of metal ions present, but also the concentration of those ions.
 Colorless and near-colorless gems typically show no magnetic attraction because they lack sufficient metallic chromophores.
 Gems that are darker in color often have higher concentrations of metal impurities and are more magnetic than lighter stones of the same type.
 For example, as Chrysoprase color becomes more saturated due to higher nickel content, these gems become more magnetic.
 Chrysoprase responses can vary widely from inert to strong.
-Such correlation is also clearly seen in blue Aquamarine Beryl, where increasing intensities of color and magnetic response are due to increasing concentrations of iron.
+Such correlation is also clearly seen in blue Aquamarine Beryl, where increasing intensities of blue color and magnetic response are due to increasing concentrations of iron.
 Near-colorless Aquamarine can be inert.

 the light green gem is inert,